The permanent account number is a 10-digit alpha-numeric code issued by the Income-tax department. Every individual has a unique one.

 |J||Artificial Juridical Person|

 Obtaining a Permanent Account Number is necessary for most of the financial transactions done in India.
-PAN is required for filing of Income-tax return, obtaining a loan from a bank, high-value transactions, asset purchase, opening a bank account etc.
+PAN is required for filing Income-tax returns, obtaining a loan from a bank, high-value transactions, asset purchases, opening a bank account etc.